On Feasible Rewards in Multi-Agent Inverse Reinforcement Learning: Preliminaries

-\textbf{Nash Equilibrium.} Various types of equilibrium solutions have been proposed to model optimal strategies in Markov Games.
-In this work, we focus on the NE similarly to previous works on MARL \citep{goktas2024efficient, DBLP:journals/corr/abs-1807-09936, EvaluatingStrategic}.
-A Nash strategy is one where no agent can improve their outcome by independently deviating from their strategy, assuming the strategies of the other agents remain unchanged.
-Formally, a policy $\nash$ is a Nash equilibrium strategy, if for every state $s$ and every agent $i$
+\textbf{Nash Equilibrium.} Various types of equilibrium solutions have been proposed to model optimal strategies in Markov games.
+In this work, we focus on the NE similarly to previous works on MAIRL \citep{goktas2024efficient, DBLP:journals/corr/abs-1807-09936}.A strategy profile is a Nash equilibrium if no agent can improve their expected return by unilaterally deviating from their strategy, assuming the strategies of the other agents remain unchanged.
+Formally, a policy $\Nash$ is a (perfect) Nash equilibrium strategy, if for every state $s$ and every agent $i$ $V^{i, \Nash}_{\mathcal{G} \cup R}(s) \geq V^{i, (\pi^i, \onash)}_{\mathcal{G} \cup R}(s) \quad \forall \pi^{i} \in \Pi^i.$ To simplify the notation used in the remainder of this work, we will denote this as $V^i(\Nash) \geq V^i(\pi^{i},\onash)$.
+The set of Nash equilibria, depending on the underlying reward, we will denote as $\Pi^{\mathrm{Nash}}(R).$